TurboGears/sprox/README.rst

 License
 -----------

-Crank is licensed under an MIT-style license (see LICENSE.txt).
+Sprox is licensed under an MIT-style license (see LICENSE.txt).
 Other incorporated projects may be licensed under different licenses.
 All licenses allow for non-commercial and commercial use.